 Can I sample from just one spot?

 You can, but you shouldn't.
-Lawns aren't uniform — sampling from 3+ spots gives us a fuller picture of what's happening across your yard.
+Lawns aren't always uniform underground, so sampling from 3+ spots gives us a fuller picture of what's happening across your yard.

 How often should I test my soil?